 The result of the study indicated that organizational culture had a direct effect on career development.
 These findings showed that all provisions (values, beliefs, rules) should be obeyed by members of the organization together in realizing organizational goals to develop individual careers.
-Therefore, when the culture in an institution is positive or upportive it will have a positive (supportive) is included in the employee's personality.
-It can be supportive, it will have a positive (supportive) effect on the individual's efforts in developing career.
+Therefore, when the culture in an institution is positive or supportive, it will have a positive (supportive) effect on the individual's efforts in developing career.
 The result of this part was supported by Rasool et al.'s study who proved that organizational culture had a close direct relationship with employee career development.
 The result of this study conducted at three banks in Pakistan in which organizational culture included bureaucracy, innovation, and supportive will affect one's career [27].